Guardians vs. Red Sox Player Props Betting Odds

 - Live Stream: Watch the MLB on Fubo!

-- The Guardians will hand the ball to Shane Bieber (1-1) for his sixth start of the season.
+- Brayan Bello will take to the mound for the Red Sox, his third start of the season.

-- In five starts this season, he's earned a quality start in four of them.

-- Bieber has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent